-Goldstein, and Wollan 1944), and one for a sensitive DuPont 555 emulsion in the multielement badge (Thornton, Davis, and Gupton 1961).
+Figure 6-1 shows the response of a film badge to photon radiation of different energies; it also shows the Hp(10) response.
+The figure shows two responses for film badges: one for a sensitive DuPont 502 emulsion in a two-element badge (Pardue, Goldstein, and Wollan 1944), and one for a sensitive DuPont 555 emulsion in the multielement badge (Thornton, Davis, and Gupton 1961).
 The response of the sensitive Eastman Type 2 film in a multielement film badge is similar to that of the sensitive DuPont 555 emulsion.
-The film badges show an over-response at photon energies around 100 keV, due primarily to relatively high atomic numbers (Z) [silver (47) and bromine (35)] in the film emulsions (in comparison with tissue).
+The film badges show an over-response at photon energies around 100 keV, due primarily to relatively (compared with tissue) high atomic numbers (Z) [silver (47) and bromine (35)] in the film emulsions.
 The film badges under-respond to lower energy photons, but the relative response of the two-element film badge to 60-keV photons from 241Am is nearly unity.
 The multielement film badge typically over-responds to 60-keV photons.